-The second spinoff TV show (Stargate Atlantis) deals with an expeditionary team locating the lost City of Atlantis which, instead of being a lost continent, was instead a city/starship used by the creators of the Stargate to flee our galaxy to escape a plague.
-Now, humanity locates and travels to the lost city in the Pegasus galaxy and explores both the city and the new galaxy.
-One of the technical wonders found within the lost city is a small shuttle craft capable of flying through the Stargate.
-As the active Stargate's event horizon resembles a standing wall of water, the craft was affectionately nicknamed a "Puddle Jumper".
+The second spinoff TV show (Stargate Atlantis) deals with an expeditionary team locating the lost City of Atlantis that, instead of being a lost continent, was instead a city/starship used by the creators of the Stargate to flee our galaxy to escape a plague long long ago.
+In modern times, humanity locates and travels to the lost city in the Pegasus galaxy and explores both the city and the new galaxy.
+One of the technical wonders found within said lost city is a small shuttle craft capable of flying through the Stargate.
+As the active Stargate's event horizon resembles a blue standing wall of water, the craft was affectionately nicknamed a "Puddle Jumper".

-Initially, I came up with a minifigure scale model of the Stargate but took up creating the Puddle Jumper as a technical challenge.
+Initially, I came up with a minifigure scale model of the Stargate but took up creating the Puddle Jumper and the internal spinning ring as technical challenges.
 The end result was even better than expected.
-The jumper not only has a full interior with both cockpit and rear cargo area, but also has engine and weapons pods which can be retracted to allow it to fit through the gate.
+The Puddle Jumper not only has a full interior with both cockpit and rear cargo area, but also has retractable engine and weapon pods which can allow it to fit through the gate.

 Yes, the model does indeed fit through the gate.
 I'm rather proud of that.

-The Jumper features a cockpit with seating for four.
+The Puddle Jumper features a cockpit with seating for four.
 Note the pentagonal panel in the forward console, which mimics the dialing panel seen in the show.
 Ideally, the pentagonal piece would be decorated with the gate-dialing interface.
-The Jumper also features a closable door between the before and after sections.
-The rear includes:
+The Jumper also features a closable door between the fore and aft sections.
+The aft includes:

 Optionally, one can also include the unique "time machine" in the rear section, allowing the Puddle Jumper to travel through time as well as space.

-The forward weapons pods include 2 drone weapons each, though the Jumper was always seen as more of a transport than an offensive vessel, and can be easily retracted.
-The engine pods include engines that can be folded down into the hull panels and then stowed into the sides of the jumper.
+The forward weapon pods include 2 drone weapons each, though the Puddle Jumper was always seen as more of a transport than an offensive vessel, and can be easily retracted.
+The engine pods include engines that can be folded down into the hull panels and then stowed into the side panels.
 I didn't originally think it was physically possible to create engines that could do that, thinking at most I could build engines that one could detach and then retract the hull panels.

 Personally, I think this would be wonderful as both a play set and a display piece, whichever strikes one's fancy.
 I'd love to see what adventures people could create with this set.

-As I see it, Stargate is all about exploration and adventures, and the Jumper itself allows one to travel without concern about the far-side atmosphere or even if places of interest are anywhere close to the gate.
-The home base Stargate is iconic, but the real adventure is in the field and with this Jumper, one can find adventure wherever it takes you.
+As I see it, Stargate is all about exploration and adventures, and the Puddle Jumper itself allows one to travel without concern about the far-side atmosphere or even if places of interest are anywhere close to the gate.
+The home base Stargate is iconic, but the real adventure is in the field and with this Puddle Jumper and two-sided stargate, one can find adventure wherever it takes you.
 That's why I think this would make a terrific LEGO set - the possibility for exploration and creative play is unlimited.
-One can go anywhere or any when, limited only by one's imagination.
+One can go anywhere or anywhen, limited only by one's imagination.